raxjs/rax-app/packages/plugin-minify-classname/README.md

 ## Why not [hash:base64:7]

-As `54755bb1` here is repeated many times, so it's better for `gzip` to generate a smaller bundle
+As `54755bb1` here is repeated many times, it's better for `gzip`-like algorithm to generate a smaller size bundle